-This page has 2 reviews of a popular Flamenco show in Barcelona sent in by site visitors Phil Batchelor and Stefka Taneva.
+This page has reviews of a popular Flamenco show in Barcelona's Spanish Village Poble Espanyol sent in by site visitors Phil Batchelor and Stefka Taneva.
 Flamenco is traditional for the South of Spain in the Andalusia region however Barcelona also has excellent flamenco Tablaos as they are known.
-At one of these venues you will experience the passion and music of traditional Spanish Flamenco music and dance, an experience that will give you goose bumps all over!
+Barcelona also home to one of the greatest flamenco dancers of all time Carmen Amaya, after which this Tablao is named.
+You will experience the passion and music of traditional Spanish flamenco music and dance, an experience that will give you goose bumps all over!

 This review of a flamenco Barcelona show was submitted by Phil Batchelor, Bristol, United Kingdom.